 A new concept was introduced by ASC 606 with a fictional SaaS remote machine monitoring platform called Dashboard.
 Here, Dashboard charges its customers for the number of hours of machine usage and data transmission back to the platform.
 Suppose the customer uses the machine for two and four hours on subsequent days, Dashboard recognizes the revenue accordingly.
 It makes revenue management easy by recognizing the software usage precisely.

 The customized contract might complicate the revenue recognition as it differs from person to person.
 Hence, it is necessary to identify the nonstandard clauses within the contract and create identical deals on all platforms.
 It usually arises when customers subscribe to software via the cloud.

 Not all contracting information is required or captured in the sales configuration system.
 Sometimes the data entered in the open text field is not easily transferrable to another system, and it becomes difficult to analyze it later.
 So, it is essential to find a solution for open text fields.

 Also, it is not a good idea to hold the subscription business back because of the complexities it has.
-A small digital transformation within the organization can give the business a competitive advantage and helps in long-term scalability.
+A small digital transformation within the organization can give the business a competitive advantage and helps with long-term scalability.
 Automate the processes and pricing model and focus on business growth and revenue management.
 It is vital to learn revenue management as it helps in predicting customer behavior to maximize revenue by selling the products or services to the right markets.

 Subscription is the primary business model in SaaS.
 It’s hard to imagine any new company entering their industry without using subscription as their primary revenue model.
 For example,